Pi-face/Project-2-React-Application/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- User can serach up the Stats on a monster
+- User's can search up the Stats on a monster
-- User can search up the Weakspots on a monster
+- User's can search up the Weakspots on a monster
-- User can serch up the location Areas of the Monster.
+- User's can search up the location Areas of the Monster.
 #### PostMVP EXAMPLE

 -Visual indication of weakspots